mr-nart/Kingmaker/Quests/Cleaning Up the Greenbelt.md

 #### Turncoats
 - **KRESSLE (IRENNA) JOINED OUR CREW**???
 - others may be willing to become turncoats? namely, **Akiros**, another of the lieutenants
+	- Akiros sort of helped out, we ended up letting him go free... hopefully this doesn't come back to bite us in the butt

 #### The Guardian of the Bloom
 - see [[A Shared Dream]]